annoyerjones/annoyerjones/README.md

 # About Me
 ## Hobbies
-	I am interested in RC cars, Woodworking, movies, and sports
+	My interests include Computers, RC cars, woodworking, movies, and sports.
 ## Favorite Websites
 	* [ESPN](www.espn.com)  - This is my go to sports website.
-	* [RC Cars](rcplanet.com0 - This is one of my RC car websites.
+	* [RC Cars](rcplanet.com)  - This is one of my RC car websites.